+CSM does not discriminate on the basis of sex in its educational, extracurricular, athletic, or other programs or in the context of employment.
 Title IX of the Education Amendments of 1972 prohibits sex discrimination in education programs and activities at universities that receive federal financial assistance.
+Title IX protects all students and employees regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, marital status, age, pregnancy, disability, or immigration status.
 Independent undergraduate programs may be single-sex programs, and an exemption is contained for religiously affiliated colleges if a conflict exists between Title IX and their religious tenets.
 Title IX prohibits sex discrimination in both the educational and employment settings.
+Sex discrimination and sexual harassment are also prohibited under Title VII of the Civil Rights Act of 1964.
+Title IX is enforced by the Office for Civil Rights within the U.S. Department of Education, which has promulgated regulations explaining and implementing Title IX.